harishd-rover/my-vscode-settings/README.md

 - Copy and save the content of _**my-keybindings.json**_ to your VS code _**keybindings.json**_ file [optional].
 _[ To open keybindings.json press... ctrl+shift+p (opens Command Palette) type...
 Preferences: Open Keyboard Shortcuts (JSON) ]_
 - _**Restart VS Code.**_
-- _** Tip: Frequently update your VS code and also check the Update News!!!.
+- _**Tip : Frequently update your VS code and also check the Update News!!!.
 VS Code is Replacing most of the extensions by providing as it's built-in features !!!**_
 - _**Enjoy Coding!!!**_